 This is true not just on Facebook, but on Instagram and Twitter as well.
 Even while fully supporting vertical and horizontal aspect ratios, square videos simply fill the screen more.
 This is part of the reason Facebook specifically recommends 1:1 aspect ratios for video ads on both Instagram and Facebook.
 If the practice is best for drawing attention to ads, publishers can be sure it will also draw attention to their social video content.

 The effectiveness of square regardless of the viewing scenario means that videos with 1:1 aspect ratios can work well across platforms.
 There’s no need to recreate the same piece for every channel, when you can simply hone in on a square format (though that’s not to say there aren’t other things you might consider when crafting for specific networks and audiences).

 While square videos are starting to gain popularity, they are still in the minority.
 But we feel confident you’ll continue to see more and more as publishers and their video teams come around to the benefits.
+In fact, our recent research shows that square videos account for 53% of viral videos!
 Industry leader CBS News is increasingly utilizing square video in their Facebook content, like this darling piece about a service dog: